 Deliver retrofit interventions to actively combat challenges facing the MGSDP region.

-A director of the Central Scotland Green Network (CSGN) (NPF3 National Development No. 6) is a core MGSDP Board member thus helping to strengthen existing collaborative working between these two NPF National Development projects.
+Action Update: A director of the Central Scotland Green Network (CSGN) (NPF3 National Development No. 6) is a core MGSDP Board member, thus helping to strengthen existing collaborative working between these two NPF National Development projects.

-Through November 2016, Glasgow City Council Flood Risk Management Team attended 8no.
-Community Area Partnership meetings across Glasgow to engage and raise awareness of the progress of the City Deal SWMPs, the Clyde and Loch Lomond Local Flood Risk Management Plan, the SEPA National Flood Risk Maps and the MGSDP Vision and Guiding Principles.
+Through late 2016 / early 2017, Glasgow City Council Flood Risk Management Team attended Community Area Partnership meetings across Glasgow to engage and raise awareness of the progress of the City Deal SWMPs, the Clyde and Loch Lomond Local Flood Risk Management Plan, the SEPA National Flood Risk Maps and the MGSDP Vision and Guiding Principles.

 Clyde Gateway continues to lead sustainable regeneration in the East End of Glasgow and has successfully completed a number of key surface water management interventions, including the South Dalmarnock Regional SuDS pond and retrofit highway bio-retention in Carstairs St – see images below:-